UnderstandLingBV/Tuktu/README.md

 This will generate a compressed archive in the *target/universal/* folder of the root folder of the Tuktu project.
 This archive can be extracted and contains a startup script named *bin/tuktu(.bat)* that can be used to start Tuktu in production mode.

+**NOTE:** If you plan to use Tuktu on Windows, after doing dist, you have to make sure the classfile names are not too lengthy because Windows cannot deal with lengthy names.
+To make sure the classfile names are limited in length, uncomment the `//javaOptions += "-Xmax-classfile-name 100"` line in build.sbt in the root of the Tuktu folder.

 To run Tuktu on your local machine for testing and to be able to modify it using the [Scala IDE](http://scala-ide.org/), run:

 `activator clean eclipse ~run`